isomerpages/moe-yuminpri/_our-experience/Co Curriculum Activities/String Ensemble.md

 **Student Testimonial**

-“_Being in the String Ensemble has been a great and interesting experience for me.
+_“Being in the String Ensemble has been a great and interesting experience for me.
 Nothing beats being in a CCA that develops my interest in music and helps me discover my hidden talent at playing the violin.
-I recently took the ABRSM violin examination and it was a very good experience._”
+I recently took the ABRSM violin examination and it was a very good experience.”_

 **_Verani Wu Huiling (4B)_**

-“_I enjoy being in String Ensemble as I have built great friendships with my CCA friends.
+_“I enjoy being in String Ensemble as I have built great friendships with my CCA friends.
 We perform together for special events such as National Day and Teachers’ Day.&nbsp;
 My friends and I find it challenging learning to play new songs.
 However, as we practise more, we eventually become better.
-I intend to be a dedicated member of the String Ensemble and continue to hone my skills._”
+I intend to be a dedicated member of the String Ensemble and continue to hone my skills.”_

 **_Isabelle Lim Shi Jie (4A)_**